nikhil153/Enigma-PD-WML/README.md

 ## 1. Install prerequisites

-If your MRI data isn't in BIDS format, install [Nipoppy](https://nipoppy.readthedocs.io).
+If your MRI data isn't in BIDS format, it is recommended to install [Nipoppy](https://nipoppy.readthedocs.io).

 If you want to run the container via Docker, install [Docker Desktop](https://docs.docker.com/get-started/get-docker/).
 They have installation instructions for [Mac](https://docs.docker.com/desktop/install/mac-install/),